 What are the health benefits of Kombucha?

 Like most unconventional, alternative healing remedies, Kombucha has its nay-sayers.
 Yes, Kombucha, the “Mother,” the whole process is unusual, I’ll give you that, but this ancient tonic has been around an awful lot longer (over 2,000 years) than sodas, “energy” drinks, “vitamin” waters and yes, even Western medicine.

-I am not sure if Kombucha is a Panacea, but unlike medication that targets a particular symptom (causing side effects), Kombucha naturally brings the body back into balance so that it can heal itself by addressing the cause of symptoms.
-Kombucha is a health tonic meant to prevent disease and assist the body’s natural processes.
+Kombucha is not a Panacea, but Kombucha can maybe help bring the body back into balance so that it can heal itself.
+It’s a health tonic meant to prevent disease and assist the body’s natural processes.
 Collective wisdom can be just as important as scientific evidence, but it’s natural to be skeptical of something unusual.
-So, do your research, be accountable and see if it’s is a good fit for you.
+So, do your research, talk to your doctor, and be accountable to see if it’s is a good fit for you.

 Kombucha is traditionally and anecdotally known to promote health in the following ways: